 969.Coffee Elba 3 Espresso Machine

-E61 Brew Group
+E61 Group Head

 Made from chrome-plated brass, the legendary E61 brew group uses a thermosyphon system to ensure temperature stability while brewing.
 By circulating water from the boiler to the group, it ensures that heat isn’t lost when the water reaches the portafilter.
 This makes the Elba 3 more temperature stable, enabling it to deliver great tasting coffee shot after shot.

 Fully Detachable Drip Tray

-The Elba’s unique design has the machine supported by six legs instead of the typical four.
+The Elba 3’s unique design has the machine supported by six legs instead of the typical four.
 As a result, the drip tray can be completely removed for easier cleaning.
 You can also fit incredibly tall cups under the brew spouts as long as you put something beneath the solenoid valve.